Streaming Video and Blackboard, Canvas and other LMS

 - Works permitted will be limited displays of images and other works in amounts comparable to live classroom setting.

 - Generally, only works belonging to the Media Services library collection may be streamed.

-How to request a clip be put on your Blackboard course.
+How to request a clip be put on your LMS course.

-- Your course must first be active in Blackboard.
+- Your course must first be active in your LMS.

 - Requests must be made by filling out a Clip and Streaming Video Edit Log.
 Media Services staff can assist you in using video equipment to determine clip time codes for the log.

 - Fill out a separate log for each course.